 There’s never a reason to see coolant in the oil or vice versa.
 If they are mixing, there’s an internal malfunction that must be dealt with.

 In most cases, seeing a mixture of the two indicates that the head gasket has blown.
 However, it can also point to a damaged cylinder and an engine block crack.
 All three will require serious engine repair.
-Still, there are times when fixing a blown head gasket won’t require rebuilding the entire engine, but it can still be quite expensive to deal with.
+Still, there are times when fixing a blown head gasket won’t require rebuilding the entire engine.
+Either way, it can be quite expensive to deal with.

 4. Seized Engine

-If the engine won’t turn over, your first thought isn’t that the engine has seized.
-Instead, you are thinking about replacing the battery or checking for ignition system faults.
+If the engine won’t turn over, your first thought shouldn’t be that the engine has seized.
+Instead, you should be thinking about replacing the battery or checking for ignition system faults.
 However, it could be a seized engine, especially if you haven’t been taking care of it.

 When you try to start a car with a seized engine, nothing is going to happen.
 However, all of the electronics will operate normally.
 Instead, the starter is going to simply click when the key is turned.
 You might also smell a burning smell from the motor.